 The iPad mini, original version, is the smallest iPad Apple's made so far.
 7.87 inches (200 mm) x 5.3 inches (134.7 mm) x 0.28 inch (7.2 mm) and 0.68 pound (308 g) for Wi-Fi and 0.69 pound (312 g) for Wi-Fi + cellular.

 The iPad Air and Retina iPad Mini are powered by the 2013 Apple A7 chipset and Apple M7 motion coprocessor.
 It's one of the most powerful processor ever put into a tablet.
 (It could just as easily drive a netbook.
 Which is insane.)
-It'll drive all the latest software, including the most advanced games, now and likely into the future.
+It's 64-bit which means it'll drive the most advanced software now and for the foreseeable future, and it supports OpenGL ES 3.0 which means it'll render the most demanding, most intense games with ease.

-The iPad 2 and the original iPad mini are powered by the 2011 Apple A5 chipset.
+The original iPad mini are powered by the 2011 Apple A5 chipset.
 It's still capable of driving the tablets, but it's nowhere nearly as future proof as current chipsets.

 The iPad Air and Retina iPad mini support 802.11n Wi-Fi on both 2.4 and 5GHz, with the superior performance MIMO (multiple inputs, multiple outputs).

-All iPads with cellular also have both GPS and GLONASS.
+All cellular iPads also have both GPS and GLONASS radios.

 The iPad Air and Retina iPad mini all have 1.2 megapixel, 720p FaceTime HD video cameras with backside illuminated sensors.

-The iPad mini has a 1.2 megapixel, 720p FaceTime camera but with a smaller pixel size and no backside illumination.
+The iPad 4 and iPad mini have a 1.2 megapixel, 720p FaceTime camera but with a smaller pixel size and no backside illumination.

 The iPad Air is a big screen iPad that's almost as light as a small-sized iPad.
 For working, watching video, reading comics, and similar tasks, it's the not only a miracle of engineering, it's damn near a miracle.